wilsonlisa/drivendata/README.md

 Blood Donors: code and data for "Warm Up: Predict Blood Donations" challenge.
 Predicting whether past blood donors will donate blood again.
 Finished in top 3%.

-Flu Shot Learning: code and data for "Flu Shot Learning: Predict H1N1 and Seasonal Flu Vaccines" challenge.
-Predicting whether people got H1N1 and seasonal flu vaccines using information they shared about their backgrounds, opinions, and health behaviors.
-Currently in top 15%.

 Pump It Up: code and data for "Pump it Up: Data Mining the Water Table" challenge.
 Predicting which water pumps in Tanzania are functional, in need of repair, or completely nonfunctional using a random forest model.
 Currently in top 9%.